 In the standing data a new dedicated field will provide AMR code, which will be 18 characters long (compared to current length of 15 characters).
 This extension of the code will core the addition of 1 characters to the Contract Code, and 2 characters to the Expiry Date.
 AMR construction and rules of construction will otherwise remain as setup currently.

-All existing instruments will be updated to this extended AMR code, and if already mapped to the Symbol Index for market data, will retain those codes.
+All existing instruments will be updated to this extended AMR code.